 "Invitations are one of the first things guests formally receive about your wedding, so it's the perfect opportunity to set the stage for the look and feel of the celebration you're planning," says Caitlin Wechtaluk, owner and designer of Caitlin Creative Works invitations and event branding in Rockville, Md.
 "Use your invitations as an opportunity to communicate what to expect, from attire to the overall vibe you seek to create for your guests."

-If you're worried about how to get the dress code across, without spelling it out, there are subtle hints you can include.
-"Guests can better understand how to dress based on wording, font choices and colors a bride selects," explains Heidi Kallett, CEO of The Dandelion Patch, a luxury stationary and invitation boutique in the DC-metropolitan area.
+If you're worried about how to get the dress code across without spelling it out, there are subtle hints you can include.
+"Guests can better understand how to dress based on the wording, font choices, and colors a bride selects," explains Heidi Kallett, CEO of The Dandelion Patch, a luxury stationery and invitation boutique in the DC-metropolitan area.
 "Any reputable stationer can help guide you through the countless details that will honor your vision and the formality or informality of this important day."
 Take note of their tips:

 Make Use of Fine Print

 "The very traditional and fine print options, such as engraving, letterpress, or gold foil, are most often used for fancier celebrations," says Wechtaluk.
 More casual affairs might skip these flourishes in favor of a fun script or chalkboard style print.

 "Simply put, a formal affair is after six o'clock and the words black tie or white tie are included on the reception card," says Kallett.
 If your wedding starts after six, expect guests to come a little more dressed up unless you say otherwise.
 If you're having an earlier wedding, guests may choose cocktail or garden attire as their go-to dress.

 Along with all the information on your invitation, little details—like watercolor flowers for a garden wedding, wood-textured backgrounds for a barn wedding, or a metallic border for a cocktail reception—can help your guests figure out the feel and style of your reception.